jay-bman725/AutoCaption/README.md

 # 🎧 AutoCaption

 **Automatic caption generation powered by OpenAI Whisper**
-Easily transcribe and generate SRT captions from audio or video files — with a beautiful, modern interface.
+Transcribe audio or video files and generate SRT captions with ease — all through a clean, modern interface.

 > 💡 If you find this project helpful, please consider giving it a **⭐️** — it really helps support continued development!

-**Are you a Mac OS user?
-Please check [here](https://github.com/jay-bman725/AutoCaption/tree/main?tab=readme-ov-file#-macos-users--app-is-damaged-fix) to make the app run after copying to the Applications directory**
+**📌 macOS Users:**
+If you encounter an “app is damaged” error, [click here for a fix](https://github.com/jay-bman725/AutoCaption/tree/main?tab=readme-ov-file#-macos-users--app-is-damaged-fix).

 ---

 ## ✨ Features

-- 🔑 **Plug & Play** — Just enter your OpenAI API key and you're ready to go
+- 🔑 **Plug & Play** — Enter your OpenAI API key and get started immediately
-- 🎞 **Wide Format Support** — MP3, WAV, MP4, AVI, MOV, MKV, and more
+- 🎞 **Wide Format Support** — Supports MP3, WAV, MP4, AVI, MOV, MKV, and more
-- 🗜️ **Smart Processing** — Converts videos to MP3, compresses large audio files only when needed
+- 🗜️ **Smart Processing** — Converts video to audio and compresses only when needed
-- 📏 **Size Optimization** — Automatically handles OpenAI's 25MB limit with intelligent compression
+- 📏 **Automatic Size Optimization** — Handles OpenAI’s 25MB limit intelligently
-- 🧠 **Whisper-Powered** — Uses OpenAI Whisper to generate high-quality captions
+- 🧠 **Powered by Whisper** — Uses OpenAI Whisper for accurate, high-quality captions
-- 📝 **Preview & Edit** — View captions before exporting to SRT
+- 📝 **Preview & Edit** — View and edit captions before exporting (text only)
-- 📁 **Drag & Drop** — Upload files with ease
+- 📁 **Drag & Drop** — Drop in your files or use the file picker
-- 🖥 **Cross-platform** — Runs on Windows, macOS (Intel + Apple Silicon), and Linux
+- 🖥 **Cross-platform** — Compatible with Windows, macOS (Intel + Apple Silicon), and Linux
-- 🎨 **Modern UI** — Built with Electron, designed for clarity and speed
+- 🎨 **Modern UI** — Sleek, responsive interface built with Electron
+- 🌓 **Customizable Theme** — Choose Light, Dark, or follow your system setting

 ---